3mdeb/news-and-ideas/blog/content/post/2020-02-01-3mdeb_at_fosdem2020_report.md.md

 On Saturday, with Michał Żygowski, we decided to go to Hardware aided Trusted Computing devroom.

+Some general considerations:
+1. We would like to have disposable laptops available for 3mdeb employees
+2. Laptop should give secure access to comapny infrstructure for employees, which can be easily wipe out
+3. There should be support for high-end security features SRTM+DRTM
+4. Laptop would be wiped every time we getting back from conference

+How secure access from unknown location would look like?
+- we need tamper proofs after getting though custom clearance
+- attestation to USB crypto token

 # Be secure with Rust & Intel SGX

 First presentation was from UC Berkley Ph.D. about Rust and SGX, the thesis is